Jojo Babie Unzips Ripped Jeans In Flirty Instagram Update

 “You look great in those jeans and everything else lol,” noted an admirer.

 In addition, the Instagram sensation shared another update last month that showed her rocking another crop top.
 This time, she was seen in a pink crop tank, which was so small that her underboob was on full display.
-She added a pair of tight booty shorts to the ensemble, and posed outdoors by a cement column.
-Jojo popped her left knee, while twirling her hair in her right hand.
-She gave a flirty pout, and glanced down at the camera.
+She added a pair of tight booty shorts to the ensemble and posed outdoors by a cement column.
+Jojo popped her left knee while twirling her hair in her right hand.
+She gave a flirty pout and glanced down at the camera.